malcolmsailor/efficient_rhythms/docs/index.md

 </div>

 There are two types of changers, “filters,” and “transformers”.
-Filters remove notes from the score, whereas transformers apply some transformation to the notes of the score.
+Filters remove notes from the score, whereas transformers apply some change to the notes of the score.

 The simplest filter is `PitchFilter`, which filters *all* notes from the score.
 Of course, we probably don’t want to remove all the notes from